Oluwakemi-moyin/capstone_project_customerdata/README.md

 ### Inferences
 ---
 1. Overall Revenue trends by Year
-   - The customer with the overall highest revenue is SOPHIA who brought in 7,560,654.00 followed by Jane and Ella
-   - Ella brought in the highest revenue of 7,517,651.00 in 2022/2023 Subscription period
+   - LIAM brought in the highest revenue of  3,437,444.00 in 2022/2023 SUBSCRIPTION PERIOD followed by MIKE & SOPHIA
-   - SARA brought in the lowest revenue of 7,454,333.00 in 2022/2023 Subscription period
+   - MARIA brought in the lowest revenue of  3,326,162.00 in 2022/2023 SUBSCRIPTION PERIOD
-   - SOPHIA brought in the highest revenue of 7,560,654.00 in 2023/2024 Subscription period
+   - SOPHIA brought in the highest revenue of  3,414,995.00 in 2023/2024 SUBSCRIPTION PERIOD
-   - PAUL brought in the lowest revenue of 7,402,056.00  in 2023/2024 Subscription period
+   - CHRIS brought in the lowest revenue of  3,351,225.00 in 2023/2024 SUBSCRIPTION PERIOD
-   - Customers had multiple subscriptions during the Subscription periods (2022-2023) and (2023-2024).
-Each Customer subscribed differently 3,750 times in each periods.
+   - Customers had multiple subscription times during each time period(2022-2023) and (2023-2024).
+Each Customer subscribed on an average of 1,689.35 times.

 2. Regional Performance
-   - The number of customers are evenly distributed among the regions(5 customers each)
+   - The number of customers are evenly distributed among the regions(5 customers each).
-   - The region with the top performing customers for both Subscription periods is the SOUTH REGION  followed by the EAST REGION
+   - The region with the top performing customers for both Subscription periods is the EAST REGION.

 3. Insights(Strategic Implications to the Business)
-   - SOPHIA is a very profitable customer who has brought in the highest revenue for both periods.
+   - LIAM is a very profitable customer who has brought in the highest revenue for both periods.
-   - The SOUTH REGION is the best region so far in terms of revenue distribution.
+   - The EAST REGION is the best region so far in terms of revenue distribution.
-   - PAUL is the least performing customer.
+   - MARIA is the least performing customer.
    - The NORTH REGION is the least performing region in terms of revenue distribution.

 ### Conclusion